Aakriti94/articles/Linux/pwd.md

 ## Notes:

  - #### ```pwd``` is normally a shell builtin
-    In most shells pwd is a shell builtin.
+    In most shells ```pwd``` is a shell builtin.
 This means the command is present in the shell rather than calling an external program.
 This means that the code will run significantly faster than calling an external executable.
     ```
     which pwd
     pwd: shell builtin command
     ```

-    Whilst most shells have pwd as a shell builtin the command also exists on systems as an executable.
+    Whilst most shells have ```pwd``` as a shell builtin the command also exists on systems as an executable.
     ```
     -bash-4.2$ which pwd
     /usr/bin/pwd
     ```

-    To see all locations containing an executable named pwd, enter:
+    To see all locations containing an executable named ```pwd```, enter:
     ```
     -bash-4.2$ type -a pwd
     pwd is a shell builtin